pje/new-file/README.md

 New File
 =====

-Adds a "New File" service to Finder for creating an empty file in the current directory.
+An OSX Service for creating an empty file in Finder's current directory.

 ####install